Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Adaptive Parameter-Wise Diagonal Quasi-Newton

-where $s_t^2$ is the element-wise square vector of $s_t$, $\mathrm{Diag}(s_t^2)$ is the diagonal matrix with diagonal elements from vector $s_t^2$, and $\|\cdot\|_4$ is the $4$-norm of a vector. \paragraph{Parameter-Wise Weak Secant Condition.} However, in optimization problems with high-dimensional parameter space, such as training deep neural networks with millions of parameters, the weak secant condition might be too flexible to produce a good Hessian approximation.
+\paragraph{Parameter-Wise Weak Secant Condition.} However, in optimization problems with high-dimensional parameter space, such as training deep neural networks with millions of parameters, the weak secant condition might be too flexible to produce a good Hessian approximation.
 In the setting of decoupled parameters (\S\ref{subsec:problem}), we propose a parameter-wise version of the weak secant equation to achieve a trade-off between the secant and weak secant conditions: for each parameter $\theta^{(l)} \in \theta$, we update $B$ corresponding to $\theta^{(l)}$ by solving \eqref{eq:weak-secant} individually.
 Remarkably, the secant condition restricts $B$ with an equation of a $d$-dimensional vector, while the weak secant condition relaxes it with a $1$-dimensional scalar.
 The parameter-wise weak secant condition expresses the restriction as a $l$-dimension vector ($1 < l < d$), resulting in a reasonable trade-off.
 The updating formula is the same as \eqref{eq:update} for each parameter-wise $B$.